 HR leaders were more than twice as likely as staff to rate their company’s support for career development as ‘good’ (64% vs 30%), and more likely to view its support for work/life balance (70% vs 53%) and mental and physical wellbeing (68% vs 44%) favorably.

 This optimism amongst employers could be blinding them to a “looming productivity drought”, researchers said.

-While some reports have suggested that remote work has led to an uptick in– at least, at the start of the COVID-19 pandemic – Personio found that the proportion of employees who felt their productivity had increased over the past year was roughly equal to those who believed their productivity had fallen.
+While some reports have suggested that remote work has led to an uptick in employee productivity – at least, at the start of the COVID-19 pandemic – Personio found that the proportion of employees who felt their productivity had increased over the past year was roughly equal to those who believed their productivity had fallen.

 Again, HR professionals were more likely to be optimistic with their reporting: 52% said they noticed an increase in staff productivity since the start of the pandemic, compared to 33% who’d noticed a decrease.

 “This optimism could pose a risk; if employers don’t recognise that a productivity drought is occurring, they’re less likely to take steps to address it – and this could cost them dearly,” the researchers said.